 Kritsa Κριτσά - this village in the east of the island of Crete in Greece is located 10 km from Agios Nikolaos in Lasithi.

-A beautiful small village in the mountain foothills, with narrow winding lanes and plenty of character.
-Renowned for the skill of the local weavers and embroiderers, many tourists visit just to see the beautiful lacework, table clothes and other cloths on display and for sale in the village.
+A beautiful small village in the mountain foothills, with narrow winding lanes and plenty of local character.
+Renowned for the skill of the local weavers and embroiderers, many tourists visit just to see the beautiful lacework, table cloths and other cloths on display and for sale in the village.

 This picturesque village is built into a hillside and is very steep, adding to its charm and scenery, however it was not built for modern cars.

-Nearby is the ruin of the Dorian city of Lato, thought to have dominated in this area in the fifth and fourth centuries BC.
-Nearby also is the gorge of the same name and the Katharo Plateau leading through the Dikti Mountains to Lasithi Plateau.
+Nearby is the ruin of the Dorian city of Lato, thought to have dominated in this area in the 5th and 4th centuries BC.
+Also nearby is the gorge of the same name and the Katharo Plateau leading through the Dikti Mountains to Lasithi Plateau.

 KTEL buses leave from Agios Nikolaos to Kritsá very often each day in summer season.
 The local and regional bus services in Crete are run by regional collectives known as Kino Tamio Eispraxeon Leoforon or KTEL.
 The travel time from Agios Nikolaos on the bus is 15 minutes and the fare is approx €1.60.